d2l-ai/d2l-en/chapter_preliminaries/probability.md

 Informally, this can be stated as
 "posterior equals prior times likelihood, divided by the evidence".
-Now, because the evidence $P(E)$ is the same for all hypotheses, we can get away with using the simplified form and simply normalize over the hypotheses.
+Now, because the evidence $P(E)$ is the same for all hypotheses, we can get away with simply normalizing over the hypotheses.

 Note that $\sum_a P(A=a|B) = 1$ also allows us to *marginalize* over random variables.
 That is, we can drop variables from a joint distribution such as $P(A, B)$.
 After all, we have that

 $$\sum_a P(A=a, B) = P(B) \sum_a P(A = a|B) = P(B).$$

-Independence is another fundamentally important concept that you forms the backbone of many important ideas in statistics.
+Independence is another fundamentally important concept that forms the backbone of many important ideas in statistics.
 In short, two variables are *independent* if conditioning on the value of $A$ does not